What type of art was created during the Bauhaus art movement?

 Which art movement(s) came after the Bauhaus movement?

-Abstract Expressionism and Pop Art came at the time when the Bauhaus art movement was coming to an end.
+Abstract Expressionism and Pop Art came at a time when the Bauhaus art movement was coming to an end.

 Top 10 artworks of the Bauhaus Art Movement: